Skip to content

 Projects are required to have the following elements:

-1. Plan for the staff position that will be dedicated to conducting outreach activities related to Japanese culture, including job description and onboarding plan, if applicable;
+5. Plan for the staff position that will be dedicated to conducting activities, including job description and onboarding plan, if applicable.

-2. Clear and concrete articulation of project design including methodology, collaborators, target audience, events, goals of the project, and outcomes;
+6. Clear and concrete description of the project including methodology, collaborators, target audience, events, goals of the project, and anticipated outcomes;

-5. Clear publicity plan for outreach, including dissemination methods and plans;;
+8. Clear publicity plan for outreach, including dissemination methods and plans;

 Priorities